 And who wouldn’t?
 They don’t like getting in trouble or knowing they did something wrong.
 And they don’t want to disappoint their parents.
-So they pout, cry, or even get angry.
+So, they pout, cry, or even get angry.

 But defensiveness doesn’t help anyone.
 They’re so wound up that they still don’t follow directions or even listen to what I’m saying.
 Their mood can even extend for several minutes of pouting, almost stuck in a rut.

 But then I asked myself why he was behaving this way.
-The reason went beyond the actual misbehavior—the dinosaurs were the least of the problem.
+The reason went beyond the actual misbehavior—the dinosaurs were the least of the problems.
 I learned it wasn’t even getting in trouble, though that’s not a fun experience either.

-Tell your kids you love them, even when it’s hard
+Tell your kids you love them, even when it’s hard to

-So I tried this to see if it would change the way they responded to critiques and reprimands.
+So, I tried this to see if it would change the way they responded to critiques and reprimands.
 Before I even disciplined, I told my kids “I love you.”

 Even if our kids do something they’re not supposed to, we can still show empathy for how they must be feeling.
 Begin by acknowledging their intentions (“You really like those dinosaurs”).
 This almost always crumbles the wall they may have erected when they thought they were in trouble.